charlielobster/CUDA_NekRS/README.md

     make -j$(nproc)
     sudo make install

-### UPDATE 9/18

-I'm definitely not configuring openmpi correctly and I accidentially installed another version of mpirun (v4) that is having conflicts during my build now.
-I need to remove the old version and use

-    ./configure --with-cuda=/usr/local/cuda \
-        --enable-mca-dso=btl-smcuda,rcache-rgpusm,rcache-gpusm,accelerator-cuda <other configure params>

 ### 6. Install Open MPI

 First we need to install gnu fortran, Flex, and zlib: